Claim: The word 'picnic' originated with crowds gathering to witness lynchings.

 Please forward this e-mail to all of your family and friends and let's educate our people.

-Origins: Specious etymologies seem to be all the rage of late, and this wild claim about 'picnic' fits that trend.
-You'll be heartened to know 'picnic' has nothing to do with lynching blacks (or anyone else, for that matter).
+Origins: Specious etymologies seem to be all the rage of late, and this dubious claim about 'picnic' fits that trend.
+You'll be heartened to know 'picnic' has nothing to do with crowds gathering to witness the lynching of blacks (or anyone else, for that matter) in America.

-The first documented appearance of the term outside the French language occurred in 1748, but it was 1800 or thereabouts before anyone can prove it made it into the English language.
-Even then the word still wasn't being used in America, but in England.
+The first documented appearance of the term outside the French language occurred in 1748, but picnic was rarely used in English prior to 1800 or thereabouts.
+Even then, the word still wasn't being used in America (but rather in England) and referred to a fashionable pot-luck social affair that was not necessarily held out-of-doors.

 Originally, the term described the element of individual contribution each guest was supposed to make towards the repast, as everyone who had been invited to social events styled as "picnics" was expected to turn up bearing a dish to add to the common feast.
 This element was picked up in other 'picnic' terms, such as 'picnic society,' which described gatherings of the intelligentsia where everyone was expected to perform or in some other way contribute to the success of the evening.

 By the 19th century, 'picnic' had successfully made this linguistic shift in meaning.
-Its history (and that of every other word in the English language) is documented in the Oxford English Dictionary, and nowhere in its lengthy OED entry is mention made of executions or lynchings or blacks.
+Its history (and that of every other word in the English language) is documented in the Oxford English Dictionary (OED), and nowhere in its lengthy OED entry is mention made of executions or lynchings or blacks.

 The fact that this etymology is spurious hasn't deterred some from being offended by it, as noted in this excerpt from a 2000 National Post article: